mariano-aguero/subgraph-forge/README.md

 ```

 ---

+## 🚀 Deployment

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

 Check out our [Deployment Guide](DEPLOYMENT.md) for step-by-step instructions on how to integrate with Vercel and configure environment variables.